laurencw348/applewebsite/documents/design-journey.md

 ### User Testing Plan (Final Submission)
 > Plan out your user testing tasks before doing your user testing.
 These must be actual user testing tasks. **Tasks are not questions!**
 > These should be the same tasks from round 1.
-I decided to replace Task 1 from the first round of testing to a new task.
-This is because my user tests did not yield very useful information from this task.

 1. You are at the Apple Festival and realise that you lost your bag.
 You want to find someone to contact so they can help you find your belongings.

 2. You are at the Apple Festival and want to find out when your favorite band, 'Rock Around', is playing.